From Challenge to Opportunity: Reinforcing Global Cooperation for a Sustainable Future

 Education is another success story.
 Recent revisions in preschool education policies and curricula, backed by the World Bank and UNICEF, have set a global example.
 Moreover, Serbia’s scientific community is thriving, with a significant number of women earning PhDs and leading various academic and research sectors.
 This progress in education, science, and technology sets a positive trajectory for the future.

 On the other hand, Serbia still faces challenges.
 A key area is the transition to clean energy.
-However, the country is making progress and has recently approved an energy strategy with a target of 45% renewable energy by 2030, that will contribute to achieving Serbia’s commitments under the Paris Agreement.
+However, the country is making progress and has recently adopted a new Energy and Climate Plan, which includes a target of over 45% of renewables in the country’s electricity generation mix by 2030.
+Such efforts will contribute to fulfilling Serbia’s commitments under the Paris Agreement.
 Investments are already ongoing, and other important projects, such as the desulphurization of existing thermal plants are reducing emissions and pollutants, bringing substantial benefits for the environment and public health.

 Serbia’s progress so far is encouraging, but the road ahead requires sustained effort.
 Continued focus on inclusive policies, education, and energy transition, as well as institutional strengthening, will be key to ensuring that Serbia meets its SDG targets by 2030.
 It’s a collective journey, and collaboration with stakeholders across society, such as the private sector, local governments and civil society, is fundamental.